tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 #  Introduction

-The Datagram Transport Layer Security (DTLS) {{RFC6347}} protocol was designed for securing connection-less transports, like UDP.
+The Datagram Transport Layer Security (DTLS) {{RFC6347}} protocol was designed for securing application data sent over datagram protocols, like UDP.
 DTLS, like TLS, starts with a handshake, which can be computationally demanding (particularly when public key cryptography is used).
 After a successful handshake, symmetric key cryptography is used to apply data origin